Bill Rammell

 William Ernest Rammell (born 10 October 1959) is a former British Labour Party politician, who was the Member of Parliament (MP) for Harlow from 1997 until 2010, and served as a Minister of State in several departments from 2002.
 From August 2012 to December 2019 he was Vice-Chancellor of the University of Bedfordshire.
 He was chair of the university consortium MillionPlus from June to December 2019.
 In August 2021 he became president of the University of Kurdistan Hewler in Iraqi Kurdistan.

+Early life

+He was born in Camden Town to a Labour-supporting family, who moved to Harlow when he was six.
+He read French and Politics at University College Cardiff, and became student president.
+In his year out in France, when teaching, he met his Swedish wife, who was a student.

 Political career

+He won the Latton Bush council seat in a 1985 by-election, and won again in May 1986.
+He was chosen as the local Labour parliament candidate in October 1989, when he commuted into London, each day, as general manager of student affairs at King’s College London.
+Dermot Byrne, father of Liam Byrne, was general manager of Harlow Council, and worked with Rammell.
+Rammell had worked for Youth Services at Basildon Council.